reflectoring/reflectoring.github.io/_posts/2020-07-29-springboot-logging.md

 2020-08-08 13:21:48.969  INFO 27072 --- [           main] i.p.s.SpringLoggerApplication            : Starting my application 0

 ```
 The first info log is printed, followed by a seven line banner of Spring and then the next info log.
 The debug statement is suppressed.
-So ** the default logger configuration is a logback implementation at info level.**
+So ** the default logger configuration in Spring Boot is a logback implementation at info level for logging to console. **

-## Customizations
+## Customizing The Logger In Spring Boot
 Default configuration is seldom useful in real life.
 We will wish to make several customizations for various purposes :

 1. Print finer level logs for deeper analysis into the application behavior.